greatxue/coding_language/cpp_tut/4_cpp_stream.md

 ## 4.1 Introduction

-Actually, there had been multiple functions for streams in `<cstdio>` from C standard library, like `printf` with *specifiers*, which is out-of-scope of the text.
+Actually, there had been multiple functions for input and output in `<cstdio>` from C standard library.

 ```cpp
 #include <cstdio>